Handpicked Cottages to Rent

 Fortuneswell Pitt Hayes Cottage; views rule here with this charming semi-detached cottage’s open plan living space, incorporating the eat-in kitchen, sitting room and a conservatory.
 This holiday cottage is ideal for large families on either a long weekend or 7 nights stay.
 There is also a ground floor bathroom/shower room, A fantastic semi-detached house with bags of character.

-We have selected some of the best dog-friendly holidays in the area, be it a traditional terraced cottage situated in the heart of the village or a modern holiday home built for the Olympics.
+We have selected some of the most popular Fortuneswell dog friendly accommodation in the area, be it a traditional terraced cottage situated in the heart of the village or a modern holiday home built for the Olympics.
 All are great value for money and have plenty of places nearby that your pup is more than welcome.

 Some say it’s like having the best seaside holiday without the crowds, making the old fishing village of Fortuneswell a destination for dog lovers.
 You could be in a traditional terraced cottage once home to the village’s fishermen, a stylish modern bungalow situated close to amenities or a quaint stone-built cottage overlooking the sea.
-Wherever you stay, it will be a dog-friendly holiday cottage for 7 nights of bliss.
+Wherever you stay, it will be dog friendly accommodation in Fortuneswell for 7 nights of bliss.

-On the doorstep of the National Sailing Academy, resting in Fortuneswell, Dorset, there are a good few bespoke holiday cottages that were built specifically for the Olympic sailing teams.
+On the doorstep of the National Sailing Academy, resting in Fortuneswell, Dorset, there are a good few bespoke Fortuneswell dog friendly cottages that were built specifically for the Olympic sailing teams.

 On the Isle of Portland Dorset, not far from your holiday cottage, is a countryside experience on a community farm.
 Fancys Farm has everything from wallabies to wildlife native to the area, feed Dinky the Shetland pony, Daisy the donkey and Archie the goat.

-Whether it is all about the views or more about the original features, your holiday cottage situated in Fortuneswell or a superb apartment resting on the cliffs is not going to disappoint.
-All are dog-friendly, meaning your pet also gets the 7 nights change of scenery in this Dorset destination.
+Whether it is all about the views around Fortuneswell or more about the original features, there’s a range of pet friendly cottages in Fortuneswell or maybe a superb apartment resting on the cliffs is not going to disappoint.
+All are dog friendly, meaning your pet also gets the 7 nights change of scenery in this Dorset destination.
 For more pet friendly cottages in Dorset it’s here.